dell/omnia/docs/source/InstallationGuides/BuildingClusters/Authentication.rst

 The inventory should contain auth_server as per the inventory file in `samplefiles <../../samplefiles.html#inventory-file>`_.
 The inventory file is case-sensitive.
 Follow the format provided in the sample file link.

-    * Do not include the IP of the control plane or local host in the auth_server group in the passed inventory.
+    * Do not include the IP of the control plane or local host as the ``auth_server group`` in the inventory file.
-    * To customize the security features on the login node, fill out the parameters in ``input/login_node_security_config.yml``.
+    * To customize the security features on the login node, update the desired parameters in ``input/login_node_security_config.yml``.
     * If a subsequent run of ``security.yml`` fails, the ``security_config.yml`` file will be unencrypted.